kudobuilder/kudo/keps/20190218-add-testing-infrastructure.md

 How will we know that this has succeeded?

-* When repository owners can feel confidant that code changes are not breaking functionality.
+* When repository owners can feel confident that code changes are not breaking functionality.
 * Tests pass for the API objects
-* Leverage testing skaffolding provided by (and subsequently removed by us) Kubebuilder for controller logic.
+* Leverage testing scaffolding provided by (and subsequently removed by us) Kubebuilder for controller logic.

 ## Implementation History